-The appeal to popular belief – also known as the Argumentum ad populum – is the logical fallacy that states that if most or many people in general or of a particular group accept a belief as true, it is evidence that the claim must be true.
+The appeal to popular belief – also known as the argumentum ad populum, common belief fallacy, appeal to the majority, appeal to the masses, or appeal to popularity – is the logical fallacy that states that if most or many people in general or of a particular group accept a belief as true, it is evidence that the claim must be true.
 Accepting another person’s belief, or many people’s beliefs, without demanding evidence as to why that person accepts the belief, is lazy thinking and a dangerous way to accept information.

 Example of appeal to popular belief